Truly Canadian! Learn how the

 Lesson 6.
 Lecture - fire control

-7. Recognition of targets and normal fire control orders
+Lesson 7.
+Recognition of targets and normal fire control orders

 Lesson 8.
 Brief, anticipatory, and fire orders for the individual